 The Notebook is covering Cannes with an on-going correspondence between critics Lawrence Garcia and Daniel Kasman.

 You’ve delved into one of the more bravura and impressive films that debuted in the Un Certain Regard sidebar, Bi Gan’s Long Day’s Journey Into Night, a film whose considerable vision and ambition has prompted some to question why it wasn’t in the main competition.
 A far more modest film but one that also appears as a surprise in this too-often blasé section was a patient and immersive ethnographic fiction, The Dead and the Others.
 Shooting in the verdant northeastern Brazil in the village of Pedro Branch, the two filmmakers, João Salaviza and Renee Nader Messora, have collaborated with the indigenous Kraho people there to fashion a discreet fable whose pleasures lay more in its observations than its drama.
-The film begins with a fantastic nocturnal encounter, between Ihjac (Henrique Ihjac Kraho) and the voice of his father, who recently died, who appears bodiless from the pool underneath a waterfall.
-Ihjac fears to join this spectral, speaking water, and returns to the village to prepare the final mourning feast which will allow him and the rest of the community to forget his father and the past.
+The film begins with a fantastic nocturnal encounter, between Ihjac (Henrique Ihjac Kraho) and the voice of his recently deceased father, who appears bodiless from the pool underneath a waterfall.
+Ihjac fears to join this spectral, speaking water, and returns to the village to prepare the final mourning feast that will allow him and the rest of the community to forget his father and the past.
 Married—the young couple are greatly charismatic in their natural chemistry—and with a young child, Ihjac seems to fear the future: Starting to feel ill, an elder diagnoses him as a man who may one day become a shaman—“I don’t want to become a shaman,” he weakly protests—and they send him far away into the local town to get a scientific diagnosis.
 Humorously informed by doctors that he is suffering from hypochondria, Injac indecisively lingers in the arid and ugly town, unwilling to return to face his father’s death and his ascendancy to greater adulthood.

-More poetically titled in Brazilian Rain Is Singing in the Village of the Dead, Salaviza and Messora shot on 16mm to accentuate the earthy tactility of the village life, negating exoticizing pictorialism and staying far away from trying to summarize a life and a culture clearly existing with great fragility on the outskirts modern Brazil.
+More poetically titled in Portuguese Rain Is Singing in the Village of the Dead, Salaviza and Messora shoot on 16mm to accentuate the earthy tactility of the village life, negating exoticizing pictorialism and staying far away from trying to summarize a life and a culture clearly existing with great fragility on the outskirts modern Brazil.
 There is next to no tension or dynamism in Ihjac’s limbo now that his father has died, but this bare framework allows the film its humane contrast of village and town life, and its obvious attraction to the more rarefied but hardly alien lifestyle of the Kraho.
 Hamstrung somewhat by having its extreme modestly drawn out for too long, The Dead and the Others nevertheless is a breath of fresh air at the festival, a relaxed, attentive and caring film with admirably little desire to claim itself for greater things.